 Expense Reimbursement.
-INFOSYS is not responsible for any travel, meal or other business related expense incurred by Supplier, whether or not incurred in its performance of its obligations under this Agreement, unless reimbursement of expenses is expressly authorized in a License or Subsidiary Agreement and each and every such expense complies with the requirements of INFOSYS’s Vendor Expense Policy.
+INFOSYS is not responsible for any travel, meal or other business related expense incurred by Supplier, whether or not incurred in its performance of its obligations under this Agreement, unless reimbursement of expenses is expressly authorized in the Order Form and each and every such expense complies with the requirements of INFOSYS’s Vendor Expense Policy.

-Taxes.
-If prices for Supplier Software are set forth in a License or Subsidiary Agreement, the prices and all taxes as applicable imposed upon the Supplier Software shall be set forth in the License or Subsidiary Agreement.
-INFOSYS shall pay such taxes to Supplier if they are added to the prices and stated as separate items on, and at the time of, the applicable invoice.

 Background Checks.
-Subject to applicable Law, Supplier shall conduct the following screens on its own and its contractors’ personnel (each, a “Candidate”) whom it proposes to perform any Services that permit: (1) unescorted access (or escorted access for more than 30 days/year) into INFOSYS’s or its customers’ non-public facilities; or, (2) virtual access to INFOSYS’s or its customers’ systems or networks, or to INFOSYS Data Assets (together, “Access”): (i) Verify identification credentials including Social Security number, driver’s license, educational credentials, employment history, home address and citizenship indicia; (ii) Test for use of illicit drugs including opiates, cocaine, cannabinoids, amphetamines, and phencyclidine; (iii) Perform a criminal background check to determine, in the counties, states, and federal court districts where Candidate has lived, worked, or attended school in the previous ten years, whether Candidate has been: (1) convicted of any felony; (2) convicted of a misdemeanor involving violence, theft, computer crimes, fraud, financial crimes, drug distribution, unlawful possession or use of a dangerous weapon, or sexual misconduct; or, (3) listed on any government registry as a sex offender (together, “Conviction”); (iv) In connection with providing Access to an INFOSYS business customer’s facilities or systems, comply with additional investigation or screening requirements required by such customer, as conveyed by INFOSYS in advance of such work, in each case subject to the terms of any applicable License or Subsidiary Agreement.
-Based on the foregoing screens: (i) If Supplier determines a Candidate has falsified identification credentials or withheld Supplier Software information relevant to the Services, Supplier will restrict the Candidate from Access; (ii) If a Candidate presents a positive drug test, Supplier will restrict the Candidate from Access; (iii) If a Candidate has a Conviction, Supplier will determine in its sole discretion whether the Candidate is fit and trustworthy to have Access; (iv) If a Candidate fails to meet an INFOSYS business customer’s additional investigation or screening requirements, Supplier will restrict Candidate from Access to such customer’s premises or systems.
-Supplier must maintain records of all Candidate criminal background checks and drug screens for ten years.
+Subject to applicable Law, Supplier shall conduct the following screens on its own and its contractors’ personnel (each, a “Candidate”) whom it proposes to perform any Services that permit: (1) unescorted access (or escorted access for more than 30 days/year) into INFOSYS’s or its customers’ non-public facilities; or, (2) virtual access to INFOSYS’s or its customers’ systems or networks, or to INFOSYS Data Assets (together, “Access”): (i) Verify identification credentials including Social Security number, driver’s license, educational credentials, employment history, home address and citizenship indicia; (iii) Perform a criminal background check to determine, in the counties, states, and federal court districts where Candidate has lived, worked, or attended school in the previous ten years, whether Candidate has been: (1) convicted of any felony; (2) convicted of a misdemeanor involving violence, theft, computer crimes, fraud, financial crimes, drug distribution, unlawful possession or use of a dangerous weapon, or sexual misconduct; or, (3) listed on any government registry as a sex offender (together, “Conviction”); Based on the foregoing screens: (i) If Supplier determines a Candidate has falsified identification credentials, Supplier will restrict the Candidate from Access; (ii) If a Candidate has a Conviction, Supplier will determine in its sole discretion whether the Candidate is fit and trustworthy to have Access;, Supplier will restrict Candidate from Access to such customer’s premises or systems.
+Supplier must maintain records of all Candidate criminal background checks as per its internal policies.
 This section is subject to any Laws to the contrary, including those on considering criminal convictions in employment decisions.
 Supplier may adapt its screens and determinations to comply with such Laws in applicable jurisdictions, while maintaining the section’s spirit and intent to the extent possible.
 Supplier shall ensure its Subcontractor agreements contain terms and conditions as restrictive as those required of Supplier under this Agreement.

 Insurance.